June 4, 2018: Touch receiver UX guidelines

 May 9, 2014: Cast dialog, Volume, Notifications, Lockscreen and Translations

-- Receiver status (e.g. "Casting YouTube") is no longer required in devices list of Cast dialog (link)
+- Web Receiver status is no longer required for the Cast dialog devices list.

-- Receiver status and name (e.g. "Casting to Living Room") is no longer required on the lockscreen for music apps (link)
+- Web Receiver status and name is no longer required for the lockscreen for music apps.

-- In Android, the volume slider with cast icon must appear when pressing the volume hardware keys (link)
+- For Android, the volume slider with the Cast icon must appear when pressing the volume hardware keys.

-- Controlling the volume of a cast using the volume hardware buttons on a mobile device is no longer required for iOS (link)
+- Controlling the volume of a Cast session using volume hardware buttons on a mobile device is no longer required for iOS.

-- Use app icon instead of cast icon in notification bar when casting (link)
+- Use the app icon instead of the cast icon on the notification bar when casting.

-- Translations of cast terminology are now available (link)
+- Translations of cast terminology are now available at Cast Terminology.

 April 11, 2014: Notifications and Lockscreen